jair-pereira/FRK/README.md

 # Running
 ---------------
-To perform the training you need to to run [PonyGE2](https://github.com/PonyGE/PonyGE2) (check for the link for details).
+To perform the training you need to to run [PonyGE2](https://github.com/PonyGE/PonyGE2) (check for details in the link).
 It is necessary to create a parameter and fitness files.
 Refer to the sample files in PonyGE2/parameters and PonyGE2/src/fitness.
 The sample experiments use the [COCO benchmark](https://github.com/numbbo/coco).

 After the training, you need to run the processing.py script to gather the best code.
 Some other processing tools are available.